 Finding new applications for advanced materials is the central mission at the Nabil Grace Center for Innovative Materials Research at Lawrence Technological University.

-The facility is best known for developing new applications for carbon fiber in bridge construction under the leadership of College of Engineering Dean Nabil Grace.
+The facility is best known for developing new applications for carbon fiber in bridge construction under the leadership of Senior Vice President of Research & Economic Development Nabil Grace.
 Many other advanced materials have also been developed and/or tested for applications in the military as well as in business and industry.

 » Collaborations